-I have started capturing learnings from my experiences here as the next generations of leaders were asking what I learned on my journey.
+I started capturing learnings from my experiences as I discovered peers and next generation leaders being curious about what I learned on my journey.
 I currently leverage my industry experience and training as a teacher, sports coach, Co-Active coach along with a Humble Consulting approach in helping mentor, advise and coach people within and outside my current company.
 The thing I struggle with the most perhaps is not coming across a believing I have all the answers as I share what I’ve learned from so many talented and insightful people so far in my journey – far from it indeed.
 I’m learning more each day and discovering new and better ways of seeing and doing things.

 After having been a K-8 Teacher, sports coach and enjoyed mentoring folks, I learned of Google’s Project Oxygen where they concluded after much research that the most important behavior exhibited by their best managers was being a good coach, I decided to look into enrolling in the best coaching certification program I could find.
 I’ve since completed the 5 courses needed towards a certification as a Co-Active coach with CTI and as recognized by the ICF to add to my toolkit and experience in helping others grow their leadership skills.

 As a horse whisperer, I learned to quietly and without a word can connect with a horse I’ve never seen before and ask it to move around an arena, change speed and direction, walk backwards, follow me, nuzzle its head on my shoulder, … It’s also important to recognize that it’s a dance that both beings contribute to.
 You make less progress with a horse if you only see yourself as leading them – appreciating their hesitations and desires to move in another direction are useful cues to pick up on and work with.
 So too can we as Talent Whisperers quietly and deeply move and motivate others to grow, develop and broaden their impact.